-VAHS publishes their own parent newsletter that gives regular updates on all events and issues at school.
-We also have links to each of our schools through ParentSquare.
+Each school site publishes their own parent newsletter that gives regular updates on all events and issues at school.
+We also have links to each of our schools through the Bright Star Schools website, www.brightstarschools.org/VAM or through ParentSquare.